-This table describes the fees and expenses that you may pay when you buy and hold shares of the Fund.
+This table describes the fees and expenses that you may pay when you buy, hold and sell shares of the Fund.
 The table and example do not reflect any transaction fees that may be charged by financial intermediaries or commissions that a shareholder may be required to pay directly to its financial intermediary when buying or selling shares.

-Shareholder Fees (fee paid directly from your investment) Sales and redemption charges
+Shareholder Fees (fee paid directly from your investment) SMCIX SMLKX

-SMCIX SMLKX none none
+Sales and redemption charges none none

 Annual Operating Expenses (expenses that you pay each year as a percentage of the value of your investment)

 Management fees 0.50% 0.50%

 Distribution (12b-1) fees none 0.25%

-Other expenses 0.33% 0.58%
+Other Expenses 0.22% 0.47%

+Shareholder Service Fees none 0.25%

-Total annual operating expenses 0.83% 1.33%
+Total annual operating expenses 0.72% 1.22%